e-strobel-lab/TECtools/README.md

   MAKE_3pEND_TARGETS  Generate 3' end targets to be used for demultiplexing FASTQ files by
                       transript length, and intermediate transcript targets to be used for sequencing read alignment.
-3' end targets contain all native and 1nt substitution, insertion, and deletion variants of the last 14 nt (or more, if specified) of every possible intermediate transcript.
+3' end targets contain all native and 1 nt substitution, insertion, and deletion variants of the last 14 nt (or more, if specified) of every possible intermediate transcript.